mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-introduction.md

 ## Importing RhinoScriptSyntax

-Before using RhinoScriptSyntax a line must be added to the top of each Python file to allow access to the RhinoScriptSyntax:
+Before using RhinoScriptSyntax a line must be added to the top of each Python file to allow access to RhinoScriptSyntax:

 ```pyhon
 import rhinoscriptsyntax as rs
 ```

-The `import` above not only imports the library, but also renames the namespace to `rs.`.
+The `import` above not only imports the library, but also renames the module to `rs.`.
 This is done to just make it easier to type when accessing the methods in RhinoScriptSyntax.
-Access the methods can now be made by starting methods with 'rs.'.
-For example, accessing the `AddCircle()` method in the RhinoScriptSyntax namespace can be used to create a circle:
+Access to the methods can now be made by starting methods with 'rs.'.
+For example, accessing the `AddCircle()` method in the RhinoScriptSyntax module can be used to create a circle:

 ```python
 import rhinoscriptsyntax as rs